Flying Duck Orchid

 Food and Drink:

-Kiosk at Point RoadKnight Beach.Open 7 am til 7 pm.
+Kiosk at Point RoadKnight Beach.Open 7 am til 7 pm in warmer months.
 Weekends.Good coffee.
-Fish and chips
+Fish and chips.

 Anglesea Golf Club.
 Have drinks at club house at dusk and watch the kangaroos gather on the fairways.
+Lots of roos, usually 50 to 100?
 They are most prolific at dawn and dusk, but are often there during the day.
 They also do little Kangaroo tours in golf buggies with retired golfers.
 Kind of fun in a daggy kind of way.
+Even if you are not a golfer, it is worth playing 9 holes, just for the wildlife experience.
+The roos have no fear of golfers.

 Laneway in the main shops good coffee